War Powers Resolution Reporting:

 To address these and other questions, this project creates a publicly accessible, searchable database analyzing the contents of all unclassified 48-hour reports submitted to Congress under the WPR since its passage, through December 31, 2019 and to be updated over time.
 Drawing from this data set, key initial findings, trends, and notable features of contemporary practice are highlighted here.
 It is our hope that answering fundamental questions about how the WPR’s notification procedures have been used in practice can lay the foundation for understanding what reforms may be needed to ensure the WPR can better serve its aims in the future.

-Further detailed information about how the project data were collected and analyzed is contained in the methodology section.
+Detailed information about how the project data were collected and analyzed is contained in the methodology section.

 Key Findings and Analysis